simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 ## Summary, out of scope and outlook

-Lastly I want to summarize the post, give a short overview of what is out scope and have a look at what is coming next.
+To wrap things up, I'd like to summarize the post, give a brief overview of the scope and take a look at the next steps.

-We started with the introduction of the underlying concepts used in the code base.
-This included CQRS and Event Sourcing but also expanded to Domain Driven Design, Dependency Injection and an architecture wich adheres to the dependency inversion principle.
+We started by introducing the fundamental concepts used in the codebase.
+These included CQRS and event sourcing, but also domain-driven design, dependency injection and an architecture that follows the principle of dependency inversion.
-After that we had a look at the package structure and the schematic flow of the application.
-The next step was to walk through the code and explain the write side and the read side of the application.
-This was followed by a closer look on the used conventions and workarounds in the code.
+After that, we looked at the package structure and the schematic flow of the application.
+The next step was to go through the code and explain the write and read side of the application.
+This was followed by a closer look at the conventions and workarounds used in the code.
-In the end we showed how to run the application locally and with Docker.
+Finally, we showed how the application can be run locally and with Docker.

-As this project should only serve as an example to showcase CQRS and Event Sourcing in Kotlin there are of course a lot of things that are not included in the project, but should be considered when building a real world application, this includes the obvious areas of error handling, security, logging, and monitoring.
-In adddition to that I removed the versioning of the events and the aggregates which can be found in the original SimpleCQRS project.
-I need to have a closer look at this later on and add it to the project.
+Since this project is only intended as an example of how to present CQRS and event sourcing in Kotlin, there are of course many things that are not included in the project but should be considered when creating a real application.
+These include the obvious areas of error handling, security, logging, and monitoring.
+In addition, I have removed the versioning of events and aggregates  that can be found in the original SimpleCQRS project.
+I'll have to take a closer look at this later and add it to the project.
 Another point is that the endpoints are not fully restful.
-With a fully restful API the frontend could only show the actions that are available for the user.
-I also want to mention that the project does not need to be a web application nor does it has to be restful.
-This works also for desktop applications, classic web applications or web applications with GraphQL.
+With a fully restful API, the frontend could only display the actions that are available to the user.
+I would also like to mention that the project does not have to be a web application, nor does it have to be restful.
+This also works for desktop applications, classic web applications, or web applications with GraphQL.

-In general I think that the project can be used as a starting point to get familiar with CQRS and Event Sourcing in Kotlin.
+In general, I think the project can be used as a starting point to get familiar with CQRS and event sourcing in Kotlin.
-Of course there exist a lot  more implementations of CQRS and Event Sourcing in Kotlin and other languages, as this is also only a rewrite of the original SimpleCQRS project of Gregory Young.
+Of course, there are many more implementations of CQRS and event sourcing in Kotlin and other languages, since this is also just a rewrite of Gregory Young's original SimpleCQRS project.
-In addition to that there are production ready frameworks like Axon Framework and Marten, which are ready to be used in production evironments.
+In addition, there are production-ready frameworks such as Axon Framework and Marten that are ready for use in production environments.

-Another difference to the original SimpleCQRS project is that I included tests for the backend in the code base.
+Another difference from the original SimpleCQRS project is that I included tests for the backend in the code base.
-This is because I already had my next blog post in mind in which I want to show how to test the application.
+This is because I already had my next blog post in mind, in which I want to show how to test the application.

 ## References